Wabash Cannonball

-"The Great Rock Island Route", popularized as "Wabash Cannonball" and various other titles, is a 19th-century American folk song that describes the scenic beauty and predicaments of a fictional train, the Wabash Cannonball Express, as it traveled on the Great Rock Island Railroad.
-The song has become a country music staple and common marching band repertoire.
-The only train to actually bear the name was created in response to the song's popularity, with the Wabash Railroad renaming its daytime express service between Detroit and St. Louis as the Wabash Cannon Ball from 1949 until discontinuation during the formation of Amtrak in 1971.
+"The Great Rock Island Route" (Roud 4228), popularized as "Wabash Cannonball" and also known by various other titles, is a 19th-century American folk song that describes the scenic beauty and predicaments of a fictional train, the Wabash Cannonball Express, as it travels on the Chicago, Rock Island and Pacific Railroad.
+The song has become a country music and marching band staple.
+The only train to actually bear the name was created in response to the song's popularity, the Wabash Railroad renaming its daytime express service between Detroit and St. Louis the Wabash Cannon Ball from 1949 until its discontinuation in 1971 during the formation of Amtrak.

 The Carter Family made one of the first recordings of the song in 1929, though it was not released until 1932.
 Another popular version was recorded by Roy Acuff in 1936.
-The Acuff version is one of the fewer than 40 all-time singles to have sold 10 million (or more) physical copies worldwide.
+The Acuff version is one of the fewer than 40 all-time singles to have sold 10 million physical copies worldwide.

-It is a signature song of the Indiana State University Marching Sycamores and the Purdue All-American Marching Band as the ISU and Purdue campuses are adjacent to the Mighty Wabash River.
+The tune is most famously associated with Kansas State University athletics and ESPN in 2016 named it the top Big 12 football pregame ritual.
+It is also a signature song of the Indiana State University Marching Sycamores and the Purdue All-American Marching Band as the ISU and Purdue campuses are adjacent to the Wabash River.
 It is also associated with the Stephen F. Austin State University Lumberjack Marching Band, the Kansas State University Marching Band, the Texas Tech University Goin' Band from Raiderland, and the University of Texas Longhorn Band.
 It was also used as the theme song by USS Wabash.